-6.-(1) A court that has power to grant bail to an accused person may dispense with the requirements for bail.

-(2) If no specific order or direction is made by a court in respect of bail during the appearance by an accused person before it, the court is deemed to have dispensed with any requirement for bail.

-(3) Subsection (2) does not apply if bail is continued in accordance with section 29.
+- 6.-(1) A court that may grant bail to an accused person may dispense with the suirements for bail. - (2) If no specific order or direction is made by a court in respect of bail during the ppearance by an accused person before it, the court is deemed to have dispensed with any accurrence of the bail. - (3) Subsection (2) does not apply if bail is continued in accordance with section 29.